Skip to main content

 2. Click on the Create new team button in the header.

-A new team will appear on the page among the list of existing teams.
-New teams are always named Team # (where # is a number).
+A new team will appear on your Teams page.
+New teams are always named Team # (where # is a number), but you can rename them freely.

 📝Note: Only Organization Administrators can create a team.
 If you don't have any projects in your organization yet, a team will be automatically created for you when you create your first project.